2022 Houston Astros season: May

 Next was the Tigers, with Urquidy, Luis García, Framber Valdez, and Jake Odorizzi on the mound for the Astros.
 It was a tightly contested series that saw three games end with a 3–2 score before the final saw a 5–0 rout, and Houston won each one.
 On May 6, García matched a career-high with nine strikeouts over seven innings and allowed two hits and one earned run.
 Chas McCormick and Martín Maldonado hit back-to-back home runs in the second inning; Maldonado's home run provided the eventual decisive run in a 3–2 Astros win.
 On May 8, Aledmys Díaz hit a grand slam, and Odorizzi hurled five innings of one-hit ball to defeat the Tigers, 5–0, complete a sweep and a 7–0 homestand.

 The Astros next traveled to Minnesota to face the Twins (missing newly acquired free agent Carlos Correa due to injury).
 Verlander started the first game and allowed just one hit in eight innings as Houston prevailed, 5–0.
 He suppressed any hits until reaching one out in the eighth inning, when Gio Urshela singled to right field to end the right-hander's fourth career no-hit bid.

-Urquidy started the second game versus the Twins, but rain limited him to three innings pitched as the game was not completed until the next afternoon, which saw four relievers used by Houston in a 11–3 win.
+Urquidy started the second game versus the Twins, but rain limited him to three innings pitched as the game was not completed until the next afternoon, which saw four relievers used by Houston in an 11–3 win.
 Garcia then started the final game of the three-game set and stuck out nine batters (tying a career high) in five innings for a 5–0 win.
 It was the tenth victory in a row for Houston and the seventh time since 2010 that Houston had a ten-game winning streak in the regular season, most for all teams in that span.
 A 6–1 win versus Washington Nationals at Nationals Park on May 13 extended the winning streak to 11 games, led by Valdez' 7 2/3 innings and one run allowed.
 The Astros' pitching staff as a whole had allowed 10 earned runs in 99 innings (0.91 ERA) during the streak.
 The Astros scored five runs in the first inning, including Yuli Gurriel's first home run of the season.
 The 2,009th win of Baker's career moved him past Leo Durocher for sole possession of 10th place in MLB history.